rose-coste/docs-container-service/_best-practices/container-technologies-scheduling-management.md

-The Mesos kernel runs on every machine and provides APIs for resource management and scheduling across entire datacenter and cloud environments with applications such as Hadoop, Spark, Kafka, and Elastic Search [(1)](#resources).
+The Mesos kernel runs on every machine and provides APIs for resource management and scheduling across entire datacenter and cloud environments running applications such as Hadoop, Spark, Kafka, and Elastic Search [(1)](#resources).

 Mesos is a cluster manager that provides efficient isolation of